 What is the Big Shoulders Fund (BSF)–UIC Mathematics Initiative?

 The BSF–UIC Mathematics Initiative (BSF-UIC MI) is a partnership which began during the 2014–2015 school year between the Big Shoulders Fund and the University of Illinois at Chicago.
-BSF-UIC MI aims to bring comprehensive mathematics improvement in grades K–12 to 28 elementary schools and high schools.
+BSF-UIC MI aims to bring comprehensive mathematics improvement in grades K–12.
 Support for the BSF-UIC Mathematics Initiative has been provided by the I. A. O’Shaughnessy Foundation, the Searle Funds at The Chicago Community Trust and the Lloyd A. Fry Foundation.

 What are the goals of the Initiative?